HadisAB/LTE-Carrier-Throughput-Balancing/README.md

  ## Python Programme of Project
  To solve the problem, we are going to use python programming, you can find the [scripts]() in this repository and use it with below instructions.<br />
  -There are some input excels which are necessary to be in the folder of your python code.<br />
- -Due to security issues just the excel samples have been added as input and you should extend it based on your data in the LTE network.<br />
+ -Due to confidential issues just the excel samples have been added as input and you should extend it based on your data in the LTE network.<br />
  -We are using MAPS system to export LTE KPIs per cells.

  #### Inputs: ####
-1. The csv files with name ‘4GFDD_Cell_4KPI_Hourly’, which consists hourly KPIs in below columns and located in FTP:
+1. The csv files with name ‘Cell_Hourly’, which consists hourly KPIs in below columns:
 'Time', '4G LTE CELL',   '4G_Throughput_UE_DL_kbps_IR(Kbps)',     '4G_PRB_Util_Rate_PDSCH_Avg_IR(#)'
-2. The csv files with name ‘CellCFG-4GFDD’, which are in FTP.
+2. The csv files with name ‘CFG-’ for exporting some features.
-3. The csv files with name ‘4G_Cell_Daily’, which consists daily ‘cell_avail_man’ KPI and located in FTP.
+3. The csv files with name ‘Cell_Daily’, which consists daily ‘cell_avail_man’ .
 4.	tracker.xlsx : A tracker consists of the history of Layer_balancing cases.
 5.	unbalanced_cells.xlsx : The list of open cells in previous produced layer_balancing report.
 6.	tracker-closed.xlsx: The list of total closed/parked cells in previous produced layer_balancing report.
 7.	trend.xlsx: The summation of open cases in layer_balancing till now.
 This is kept to show the trend of total open cases per region per day.
 8.	trend -new- close.xlsx: The number of new close cases per region per day..
-9. Parked_cells.xlsx: This is a list of total parked cases of layer_balancing report by the approval of MTN OPT engineer.
-The comment column in this report clarifies the reason of parking.
-The cases of this list have been added by the approval and comment of MTN OPT engineer.
-We should keep the email of their approval (and the reason of parking case) as an evidence and fill this list manually (exactly as same as previous cases in list) not automatically.
+9. Parked_cells.xlsx: This is a list of total parked cases of layer_balancing report.
-10.	atoll_lte_fdd_cells.csv: This is the Atoll stats and is used to fill the 4G cellcfg missings.
+10. CFG_3.csv: This is another cfg fike that is used to fill the 4G cfg missings.
-11. Site Priority OPT list.xlsx: The list of Priority sites to select P1 and P2 cases.
+11. Site Priority OPT list.xlsx: The list of Priority sites to select P1 and P2 cases (apply another filtering on data).

  #### Outputs: ####
-1. The parts of 4 to 8 of mentioned inputs, are the outputs, too.
+The parts of 4 to 8 of mentioned inputs, are the outputs, too.
 In other words, we are using the output of each report as the input of next report.
-2.	‘missed_per_thr.xlsx’ is one output that shows the stats of MAPS per hour and day.
-It can be checked to find the missing in MAPS.

 ### Different Phases of project: